 The latest incarnation of macOS didn’t just come with a new pretty face; Apple also added some incredibly powerful security improvements for third party developers to take advantage of.
 We’re always keen to jump on anything that helps improve the security of our customers, so 1Password now runs within a hardened runtime.
 This “hardened runtime” ensures that 1Password cannot be manipulated or modified by other apps or processes running on your computer.

 1Password 7.2 also makes use of Apple’s new notary service: 1Password is now fully notarized, which means Apple has verified it as being free of malware. 👍

 You’ll also notice that 1Password 7.2 no longer automatically submits passwords once they have been filled.
 This was a difficult decision to make, but we made it for a few reasons that we wanted to share:

-We feel strongly that removing the ability to automatically submit passwords is the right call and protects not only a user’s experience, but also their security, too.
+We feel strongly that removing the ability to automatically submit passwords is the right call.
 I’ll be fully transparent, it’s taken some getting used to, but now that it’s part of my workflow… autosubmit?
 I don’t miss it.